Munchie: Release

 Munchie received a theatrical release in Tennessee at Bell Forge 10 cinema on May 15, 1992.
 It was released on home video in June.
 The film was released on Blu-ray in a double feature set on November 27, 2018 by Shout Factory.

 Reception

 From contemporary reviews, Lawrence Cohn of Variety stated that the film was poor in comparison to its influence (Gremlins as well as Critters and Ghoulies) but that "Wynorski's pacy direction and frequent sight gags keep things moving in entertaining fashion."
 In the 1993 Motion Picture Guide Annual, Charles Cassidy Jr. described the film as a "Disney manque" that was "inoffensive as far as it goes, but hardly worth the talent involved".
 The review noted that Wynorski and R.J.
 Robertson "often season their celluloid junk food with warped humor" and happen to "give Gage some funny day dream fantasies, but those abruptly cease" and that Chuck Cirino's music theme "is a pleasant little tune that's the nearest to magic this production ever gets."

 Munchie was followed by Munchie Strikes Back in 1994.

-The film was featured on a 2022 episode of the TV series Mystery Science Theater 3000.